 3. Add your checklist items as recurring tasks.
 Once you have your sections in place, add tasks under each one.
 Pull directly from your checklist.
 Add each item as a recurring task so you can mark them as “complete” one Sunday and have the task automatically reset for the following week.

-With Todoist Premium you can add comments and attachments to your weekly review tasks.
+Add comments and file attachments to your weekly review tasks.
 Note any specifics or add reflection questions directly to each of your checklist items.

 “[T]he Weekly Review is the critical success factor for marrying your larger commitments to your day-to-day activities.”